GertKadiu/Pet-Task-MERN/README.md

 - Node.js: A JavaScript runtime for building server-side applications.
 - Firebase Storage: Used to store and manage user-uploaded pictures.

+## Downloading the Project

+You can download the project as a zip file by clicking [here](https://github.com/GertKadiu/Pet-Task-MERN/archive/refs/heads/main.zip).

 ## Getting Started

 To run the project locally, follow these steps: